Skam (TV series): Premise

-The series focuses on the daily life of teenagers at the Hartvig Nissen School (Hartvig Nissens skole), a gymnasium (preparatory high school) located in the Frogner borough in Oslo's West End, with the address Niels Juels gate (Niels Juel Street) 56.
-The school is informally and widely known simply as "Nissen."
-Originally named Nissen's Girls' School, it was founded by Hartvig Nissen in 1849 as a private girls' school which was owned by its headmasters and which served the higher bourgeoisie.
-Its alumni include many famous individuals and two members of the Norwegian royal family.
-The school was the first higher school in Norway which admitted women.

-Concept

 At the start of a week, a clip, conversation or social media post is posted on the Skam website.
 New material is posted on a daily basis, with the content unified and combined into one full episode on Fridays.
 The main character differs from season to season, and the fictional characters have social media profiles where viewers can follow their activities.
 The show allows public interaction over the duration of the episode.
 The format has since been used in other NRK P3 series, Blank and Lovleg.

 Characters

 The following are characters in Skam.

 1In season one, David Stakston was credited as playing a character called David, though his name was never spoken in the show.
 This could be the character Magnus or Stakston was playing a different student.
 Stakston also makes an uncredited appearance in the last episode of season two.

 2In season three, Mikael appears uncredited in a video Isak finds on the Internet of Even.